mideind/GreynirEngine/README.rst

 ----

-GreynirPackage embeds the `Database of Modern Icelandic Inflection <https://bin.arnastofnun.is>`_ (`Beygingarlýsing íslensks nútímamáls <https://bin.arnastofnun.is>`_), abbreviated BÍN.
+GreynirPackage embeds the `Database of Icelandic Morphology <https://bin.arnastofnun.is>`_ (`Beygingarlýsing íslensks nútímamáls <https://bin.arnastofnun.is>`_), abbreviated BÍN.

 The BÍN source data are publicly available under the CC-BY-4.0 license, as further